The Living Forecast: Evolving Day-Ahead Predictions into Intraday Reality: Introduction

+Despite these advances, most existing approaches either require retraining, repeated neural network inference, or architectural modifications to incorporate new observations during the day.
+As a result, maintaining structural consistency with the original day-ahead joint distribution while ensuring computational scalability remains challenging.

 In this work, we propose a simple and theoretically grounded approach for intraday forecast updating that directly builds on the existing day-ahead probabilistic forecast.
 Rather than retraining models, modifying architectures, or generating new scenarios from scratch, our method applies a Bayesian update to the original forecast distribution, conditioned on newly available intraday observations.
 The proposed update process is illustrated in Fig. \ref{fig:update_fig}: starting from the fully probabilistic day-ahead forecast distribution, the method conditions on the observed portion of the day to produce an updated distribution for the remaining hours.
 The underlying day-ahead forecast is modelled using a conditional variational autoencoder with a Gaussian mixture output, enabling rich and flexible representation of uncertainty across time.
 This structure enables the update to be performed directly in the distribution space, without requiring retraining or re-running the neural network.
 As a result, the updated forecast remains fully probabilistic, supports sampling and quantile extraction, and preserves consistency with the original model.
-The approach is computationally efficient and designed with practical applicability in mind, making it a promising candidate for integration into real-time forecasting pipelines.
+The approach avoids retraining and additional neural network inference during intraday operation, relying instead on closed-form linear algebraic updates whose complexity scales with the number of observed time steps.
+This makes it suitable for integration into real-time forecasting pipelines in practical power system applications.